TRaSH-Guides/Guides/docs/Misc/how-to-set-up-hardlinks-and-atomic-moves.md

     !!! info

-        Sonarr, Radarr and Lidarr get's access to everything because the download folder(s) and media folder will look like and be one file system.
+        Sonarr, Radarr and Lidarr gets access to everything because the download folder(s) and media folder will look like and be one file system.
 Hard links will work and moves will be atomic, instead of copy + delete.

     ```none
     data